Cutting Costs? Compare Gas Vs. Plasma Cutting Today!

 III.
 Quality Analysis

-Both CNC flame cutting and plasma cutting can meet the requirements in terms of surface smoothness.
+Both CNC flame cutting and plasma cutting can meet the requirements for surface smoothness, but they differ in dimensional accuracy and edge quality.

 IV.
 Cost Analysis